kevgleeson78/Gesture-Based-UI-Project/README.md

     }
 ```

-cardStackView script (Toggle method) to control the dealers cards show at the at the start of a new game.
+cardStackView script (Toggle method) to control the dealers cards show at the start of a new game.
 ```C#
     // Toggle the card face up or face down
     // From the fectchCards dict